 The TC SCF (Stereo Chorus + Pitch Modulator & Flanger) pedal has been making a name for itself since 1976 as one of the go-to modulation units for musicians around the world.
 The original was way ahead of its time.
-It was the first pedal to ever be produced by TC and has become a favourite of musicians across the globe.
+It was the first pedal ever to be produced by TC and has become a favourite of musicians across the globe.

 Though it sounds great on guitar (as it was intended), the SCF also sounds awesome on keyboards, synths and bass guitars.
-This low-noise pedal has an incredible dynamic range and 3 awesome modulation effects including, of course, chorus.
+This low-noise pedal has an incredible dynamic range and 3 awesome modulation effects, including, of course, chorus.

 The TC SCF makes this list for its chorus effect.
-Though I haven’t included it in the top vibrato and top flanger pedals (click the links to check out those articles), this pedal would also be a top contender for these effects types as well.
-I decided it would be best to only include the SCF in the best chorus pedals article.
+Though I haven't included it in the top vibrato and top flanger pedals (click the links to check out those articles), this pedal would also be a top contender for these effects types as well.
+I decided it would be best only to include the SCF in the best chorus pedals article.

 With that, let's have a look at the 3 superb stereo effects the TC Electronic Stereo Chorus+ offers.
 Note that each effect can also be used in mono: